 Holly Holm Retires From the Ring, Will Concentrate on MMA

 Earlier today it was announced that 14-time world champion Holly Holm will be retiring from the sport of boxing to dedicate her combat sports career full time to mixed martial arts.
-The announcement came today at a media luncheon at the Albuquerque International Airport.
+The announcement came earlier this afternoon at a media luncheon at the Albuquerque International Airport in Albuquerque, New Mexico.
 It also comes three weeks before her May 11th fight against Indiana’s Mary McGee.
 That contest will be Holm’s (32-2-3) last as a professional boxer.

 In 2011, Holm debuted in MMA a sport where she has dominated and won all three of her bouts by knockout.
 The most recent victory came this past February on a Bellator card in Rio Rancho, New Mexico.
 During her fight which wasn’t broadcasted on television but streamed online, Holm would trend worldwide on Twitter, something she has never done with boxing.

 She is trained by Mike Winkeljohn who along with Greg Jackson run one of the best mixed martial arts gyms in the world Jackson’s-Winkeljohn’s.
 The gym serves as training facility for